Compton Village Fete Saturday 17 May, from 12 noon to 4.30pm

 Watts Gallery - Dates for your diary

-• At Watts Contemporary Gallery, visit the Spirit of Charleston which features the works of 10 artists embracing the exuberant spirit of Charleston Farmhouse, in Lewes, created by the Bloomsbury Group’s Vanessa Bell and Duncan Grant in the early 20th Century.
-Discover vibrant colours and playful patterns.
+• At Watts Contemporary Gallery, visit the Spirit of Charleston which features the works of 10 artists embracing the exuberant spirit of Charleston Farmhouse near Lewes, created by the Bloomsbury Group’s Vanessa Bell and Duncan Grant in the early 20th Century.
 All works for sale.
 FREE entry.
 The gallery is located above the Watts Gallery Shop.
 Runs until Sunday 6 April 2025.

 DON’T FORGET, COMPTON RESIDENTS GET 50% OFF ADMISSION!
 VALID WITH A PROOF OF ADDRESS.